5 Dark Implications of Classic Christmas Songs

 Honestly, before I even researched it, I'd been wondering where this song would have gone if the woman decided she did need to go at the end.
 Either way, here's one holiday song that gives me as many shivers as the cold outside.

-Christmas Music Quiz
+Christmas Music Quizview quiz statistics

 I'll always appreciate how Christmas tunes capture both the joy and sorrows people experience during the winter holidays.
 For some, Christmas truly is the most wonderful time of the year, while others have a blue Christmas.
 Test your Christmas music knowledge in the quiz, and to all a good night!